Hasodikis/GA-Z370-HD3-Hackitosh-BIG-SUR/README.md

+#NOTE I don't have access to this computer, therefor this repo is archived

 # GA-Z370-HD3 Hackintosh BIG-SUR

 This is not guide.... just my repo of the EFI for Opencore... but feel free to use it, if it suits you.....